 - Next, work with your dietitian to understand what foods contain carbohydrates since these are the foods that make your blood sugars higher (Not all food makes our blood sugars increase).

 - Lastly, as you are further into managing your eating disorder and diabetes, I recommend setting a goal with your dietitian on what is a good carb guideline for you based on your food goals.

 Here is a brief on blood sugars and food.

 - Foods such as grains, fruits, milk, starchy vegetables, and desserts are the main sources of carbohydrates.
 These are the foods that will increase our blood sugar.

 - Non-starchy vegetables, meats, and fats will not significantly increase your blood sugar unless it has a carbohydrate added.

 - If it is not triggering to look at a food label you can see how many total carbohydrates are in food and know how many “carb choices” this food would count for (or how much it may increase your blood sugars).

 - Every 15 grams of Total Carbohydrate is one carbohydrate choice.

 - Just like all things with nutrition, moderation is key.
-No foods are off limits and avoiding carbs can cause a low blood sugar, which can be very dangerous.
+No foods are off-limits and avoiding carbs can cause low blood sugar, which can be very dangerous.

 - Eat carbohydrates at each meal and a little at snacks along with protein and fiber to allow our bodies to maintain good blood sugar levels.